JKJohnny KimMessages & Lectures

 4. Everything must begin from the center of God

-The key phrase was from the center of God.
+The key phrase is from the center of God.
 Ministry, leadership, thoughts, temperament, and the direction of the community must all come from God.
 We must keep asking where the starting point is.

 5. Missio Dei is God's mission